She: A History of Adventure: Legacy

 The novel has had a lasting impact on the fantasy genre in particular, directly giving rise to the "lost civilisation" tales of Edgar Rice Burroughs and Sir Arthur Conan Doyle, and the creation of mythologised locations such as Shangri-la.
 Tolkien recognised the importance of She to his own fantasy works, especially in its foregrounding of a fictional history and narrative.

-Some scholars have also argued that She may have had a formative influence on Galadriel in The Lord of the Rings: Ayesha's reflecting pool seems to be a direct precursor of Galadriel's mirror.
+Some scholars have also discerned a She influence on Galadriel in The Lord of the Rings: Ayesha's reflecting pool seems to be a direct precursor of Galadriel's mirror.
 Other characters in Tolkien's Legendarium also seem to have been influenced, including Shelob (who is referred to as "She" and "Her" in the text), and the escape of the Fellowship of the Ring across the chasm in Moria may be reminiscent of the escape across the chasm near the end of She.

-Similarly, the "hot pot" ritual of Haggard's Amahagger people appears to have been an inspiration or predecessor of the death of Viserys Targaryen in George R. R. Martin's A Game of Thrones; and Daenerys Targaryen, Cersei Lannister, and especially Melisandre of Asshai, priestess of the god R'hllor, might be seen as characters in the tradition beginning with Ayesha.
-Indeed, Haggard's characterisation of Ayesha became the prototype of the female antagonist in modern fantasy literature, most famously realised in the figure of the White Witch, Jadis, in C. S. Lewis's The Chronicles of Narnia.
+The "hot pot" ritual of Haggard's Amahagger people more recently appears to have been an inspiration or predecessor of the death of Viserys Targaryen in George R. R. Martin's A Game of Thrones.

-Kor and Ayesha appear in Alan Moore's Nemo: Heart of Ice.
-The name Ayesha is used in Marvel comics for the female superheroine Ayesha, leader of the Sovereign race, also known as Kismet.
-Her portrayal in the film Guardians of the Galaxy Vol. 2 2017 as a beautiful, powerful yet ruthless and cold empress in a grand court recalls Haggard's characterisation of Ayesha.

 At the World's Columbian Exposition in Chicago in 1893 the H. Jay Smith Exploring Company presented an exhibit of artefacts from the American Southwest featuring objects and human remains of the Basketmaker and Cliff Dweller (Ancestral Puebloan) cultures.
 The exhibit featured a mummy that had been preserved naturally by the southwestern climate and that was given the name "She".

+Haggard's Ayesha has provided a template for female antagonists in numerous fantasy tales since.
+Her influence may be seen in characters such as the Maschinenmensch figure in the 1927 Fritz Lang film Metropolis and Jadis the White Witch in C. S. Lewis's The Chronicles of Narnia.

+More recent examples of her influence include Kor and Ayesha in Alan Moore's Nemo: Heart of Ice.
+The name Ayesha is used in Marvel comics for the female superheroine Ayesha, leader of the Sovereign race, also known as Kismet.
+Her portrayal in the film Guardians of the Galaxy Vol. 2 2017 as a beautiful, powerful yet ruthless and cold empress recalls Haggard's regal character.
+Figures in George R. R. Martin's A Game of Thrones — Daenerys Targaryen, Cersei Lannister, and especially Melisandre of Asshai priestess of the god R'hllor — may also be seen as continuations of a literary tradition that launches with Ayesha of She.